boonsboos/tetrvm/docs.md

 `a b -- (b - a)`

 ### jnz
-jumps if the top of the stack is not 0; if it is 1
+jumps if the top of the stack is not 0. it jumps if the top is equal to 1

 `a -- -`